 Keanu Reeves as Neo (Image: Wikipedia)

 Even if they don’t like Keanu Reeves it seems that everybody loves Neo.
 The Matrix certainly touched a nerve in the world of popular culture, the effect of which has been the subject of a huge amount of pen- and keystrokes since the film’s debut in 1999.
 I claim no special knowledge of this phenomenon.
 Somewhere an academic has done the research, or soon will, and more power to her or him.
 Me?
-I’ve just done a lot of thinking about this movie and I have my own interpretation which I have not heard expressed elsewhere, so I thought I’d write about it on DR. What is this great notion that might entice you to keep reading?
+I’ve just done a lot of thinking about this movie and I have my own interpretation which I have not heard expressed elsewhere, so I thought I’d write about it.
+What is this great notion that might entice you to keep reading?
 Well, it has something to do with a little indie film called The Corporation…

 Allegorical, My Dear Anderson